edwinref/karizmaRecettes/README.md

 ## Acknowledgements

-Mention any third-party libraries, tutorials, or resources you used or were inspired by in this section.
+Mention any third-party libraries, tutorials, or resources used or inspired by in this section.